StefanPostma/Outsystems-Dynatrace-Log-Integration/README.md

-# Outsystems Dynatrace Log Intergration
+# Outsystems Dynatrace Log Integration

 ## About 📑
 This repository contains templates to provide better and faster insights on top of [OutSystems](https://www.outsystems.com/) monitoring data.